Our District

 Newsfeed

-Today, state Senators Hearcel F. Craig (D-Columbus) and Casey Weinstein (D-Hudson) introduced legislation that would prevent individuals convicted of first-degree misdemeanors for domestic violence from possessing firearms or dangerous weapons in Ohio.
+Today, state Senators Hearcel F. Craig (D-Columbus) and Casey Weinstein (D-Hudson) gave sponsor testimony on Senate Bill 98, which would prevent individuals convicted of first-degree misdemeanors for domestic violence from possessing a firearm.